Archie Boston Jr.

-Early years
+Early life and education

-Born in 1943 in Clewiston, Florida, Boston’s father was either a sugar cane sharecropper or a migrant worker tilling the sugarcane fields and later became a truck driver.
+Born in 1943 in Clewiston, Florida, Boston's father was either a sugar cane sharecropper or a migrant worker tilling the sugarcane fields and later became a truck driver.
 His mother raised five children, including Archie, and worked as a babysitter.
-The same year as Archie was born, the impoverished family moved to the “Peppertown” area of St. Petersburg, a black community of around 14,000 residents occupying about 2 square miles.
+The same year as Archie was born, the impoverished family moved to the "Peppertown" area of St. Petersburg, a black community of around 14,000 residents occupying about 2 square miles.
 The Boston family may have moved to the Gas Plant area of the community at some point in the 1940s, an area that is currently known as Midtown.
 Boston graduated from Gibbs High School.

-Education

 In 1961, Boston followed in the footsteps of his older brother, Bradford, attending Chouinard Art Institute in Los Angeles (which later became California Institute of the Arts).
 National Defense Student Loans funded his education for the first three years and then a Disney Foundation Scholarship funded his final year of graphic design studies.
 He was taught by Louis Danziger, Ken Parkhurst, and Marvin Rubin, graduating with honors in 1965.
 In 1977 he received his master's degree from the University of Southern California.

 Career

 During his senior year at Chouinard, Boston worked as an intern at the Los Angeles-based advertising agency Carson/Roberts, one of the largest in the West.
 He went on to work at various studios, including Hixson and Jorgensen Advertising in 1965, and in 1966 he became an art director at Botsford Ketchum.
 In 1967, he and his older brother, Bradford, formed Boston & Boston Design, one of the first Black-owned agencies in the United States.
 The two had worked together previously in 1963 producing a series of posters for the Council on Negro Affairs.
-Boston & Boston Design’s clients included Beckman Instruments, Chiat/Day Advertising, and Concord Electronics.
+Boston & Boston Design's clients included Beckman Instruments, Chiat/Day Advertising, and Concord Electronics.

 In 1969, after two years working together, Archie left Boston & Boston Design, wanting to return to advertising agency work where he would be able to see his concepts realized through published ads.
 He took a position at his previous employer, Carson/Roberts, but shortly after rejoined Botsford Ketchum, where he remained until 1977.
-At Botsford Ketchum, Boston worked on campaigns for Motorola, Raytheon, Yamaha, and Pentel, rounding out his advertising skills with copywriting, notably writing the headline for a Pentel ad, “I told Pentel what to do with their pens.
-And they did it.”
+At Botsford Ketchum, Boston worked on campaigns for Motorola, Raytheon, Yamaha, and Pentel, rounding out his advertising skills with copywriting, notably writing the headline for a Pentel ad, "I told Pentel what to do with their pens.
+And they did it."
 He also started Archie Boston Graphic Design, an advertising and design consultancy, taking on clients beginning in 1973.

-In 1972, at age 29, Boston became the president of the Art Director Club of Los Angeles, the second-largest in the nation, and was the first black president in the organization’s 28-year history.
+In 1972, at age 29, Boston became the president of the Art Director Club of Los Angeles, the second-largest in the nation, and was the first black president in the organization's 28-year history.